 Wiesner has won multiple Caldecott Medals for his books and it’s easy to see why.
 His artistry is astonishing.

-, a boy at a beach encounters sea creatures and explores the detritus that has washed up on the shore (hence the title).
+In Flotsam, a boy at a beach encounters sea creatures and explores the detritus that has washed up on the shore (hence the title).
 Part of what makes this book so compelling is Wiesner’s unique way of drawing the reader into the story through changes in perspective.
 The point of view changes between characters (for example we get a crab’s eye view of the boy’s face) and the perspective zooms in and out as the reader moves from panel to panel.
 Most children’s books are plot-driven and the illustrations are just used to show a scene from the book, usually from a single perspective.
 But Wiesner’s books give a young child’s mind a workout by presenting the story from different visual points of view.
-Flotsam Also check out Wiesner’s , which does have text, but is a must-see due to its mind-blowing illustrations.
-The three little pigs escape from their fairy tale and run through other books.
-The Three Pigs

 Like David Wiesner, Lehman tells a lot of stories through intriguing zoom in/out perspective shifts.

-a young girl picks up a red book on the street in a large city and finds a boy on a tropical island inside the book.
+In The Red Book a young girl picks up a red book on the street in a large city and finds a boy on a tropical island inside the book.
 Through a series of events she is transported to meet the boy.
 The book falls from her hands at one point, leaving you and your child to imagine the next journey.
-Her other wordless books ( The Red Book ) are also wonderful, though geared towards slightly older children. , Museum Trip The Secret Box
+Her other wordless books (Museum Trip, The Secret Box) are also wonderful, though geared towards slightly older children.

 Next: Zoom, by Istvan Banyai

-, Banyai uses a zooming perspective in the illustrations to take the reader farther and farther away from the first object, which in this case is a rooster.
+In Zoom, Banyai uses a zooming perspective in the illustrations to take the reader farther and farther away from the first object, which in this case is a rooster.
 Or is it?
-Zoom

 Each new page provides a bit of a surprise as it shows you a zoomed-out view of the prior page.
 What you think you’re looking at is usually something quite different when viewed from this new perspective.